Blendify/blender-manual/trunk/blender_docs/manual/physics/collision.rst

 Inner
    Size of the inner collision zone (padding distance).

-Outside and inside is defined by the face normal, depicted as blue arrow in (*Image 1b*).
+Outside and inside is defined by the face normal, depicted as blue arrow in Fig. Image 1b.

 Damping Factor
    Damping during a collision.